European Conference on Image-Guided Pain Management

 211.3 / Cone-beam CT and navigation in precision-guided pain procedures

-211.4 / Radiation dose reduction strategies in high-volume pain practice
+211.4 / Stress reduction strategies during GAE – new horizons in a high-volume pain practice

 211.5 / AI-enhanced targeting in interventional pain therapy: what’s real and what’s next?